 As I’ve mentioned, most of the displays there are actually interactive.
 You can try things on, watch videos, and see real people doing what the museum has been teaching about.

 And, every day at 10:50 you can watch the Guard Change, the Guard Inspection at 4 pm, or the mounted sentry changes (which happen every hour on the hour until 4 pm).
 The ceremonies probably haven’t changed in 350 years or so!
 Thus, they are probably the highlight of the entire experience at the Household Cavalry Museum in London.

 There is no better way to learn history than to go see it in real life.
 So, if you’re looking for something a little different to do in London, or you like military history, stop by the Household Cavalry Museum.

 Address: Horse Guards Parade, Whitehall, London SW1A 2AX

 Phone: 020 7930 3070

-My next visit is to Switzerland where I am still trying to decide between booking car hire on the French side or Swiss side of Geneva Airport.
+My next visit is to Switzerland, where I am still trying to decide between booking car hire on the French side or Swiss side of Geneva Airport.
 It is quite difficult to know which works out as better value though the comparison chart is certainly useful.
 I have numerous sites and attractions planned to visit so really looking forward to the trip and blogging about it afterwards.
-My last vehicle experience with car hire Fuerteventura Airport worked out quite well so hope my luck continues.